Becavalier/shdb/README.md

 >* `shdb [-s|--shell] delete [key]`
 >* `shdb [-s|--shell] count`

-## TODO
-- [x] Adapter to blank spaces in content.
-- [x] Optimize storing engin as block storing style.
-- [x] Long length content support.
-- [x] Add new ability to get db storing items' count.

 ## Issue
-Please submit an issue if you have got any compatibility problems, thanks.
+Please create an issue if you have any compatibility issues.

 ## Author
 @YHSPY